 No other person has been associated so closely and for so long with Centenary's development as Paul Marvin Brown, Jr. "Mr. Paul" came to Centenary as a student in 1909 when one building - Jackson Hall - served all housing and instructional needs.
 When he retired as chairman of the Board of Trustees in 1965, the College reflected a half-century of expansion.
-The students, faculty, and campus today are testaments to the devotion of its early leaders, particularly of Paul M. Brown, Jr., Centenary's primum mobile - its "first mover."
+Today’s Centenary is a testament to the devotion of its early leaders, particularly of Paul M. Brown, Jr.

-The Paul Marvin Brown Jr., Society honors alumni and friends who include Centenary College in their estate plans.
-These gifts of future support will play an extraordinary role in ensuring Centenary's continued commitment to students, faculty, and the liberal arts.
+The Paul Marvin Brown, Jr., Society honors alumni and friends who include Centenary College in their estate plans.

-The College has benefitted from many donors who are now deceased whose planned gifts have funded scholarships and professorships, as well as buildings and improvements.
+The College has benefitted from many donors who are now deceased whose planned gifts have funded scholarships, professorships, buildings, and improvements.

-See how fellow Centenary family members and Alumni have made their future commitments:
+See how fellow members of the Centenary have made their future commitments:

 - Wills and Bequests

 - Life Estate Agreements

 To perform your own personal calculations, please go to PG Calc's Planned Giving Calculator.

 For more information, please contact David Henington, Director of Planned Giving